Welcome to Artwith Mrs. Stein

 My name is Melanie Stein and I am the art teacher at Cool Spring Elementary School.
 I earned my bachelor’s degree from the University of West Florida in Pensacola Florida in Art Education K-12.
-I have been teaching art in public schools for seven years, with 3 years of experience in middle school art and 4 years of experience in elementary art.
-I love what I do and feel so lucky to get to come to school every day and “play” with paint and clay with students.
+I have been teaching art in public schools for 14 years, with 6 years in Loudoun County Public Schools.
+I love what I do and feel so lucky to get to come to school every day and “play with paint and clay with students.”

 Art classes at Cool Spring ES are 50 minutes long and meet once a week.
-Paint shirts (large men’s dress shirts) are provided to the students during “messy” lessons, however; accidents do happen so it is a good idea to check with your student’s schedule to see when they have art and try to dress your student appropriately.
+Paint shirts (large men’s dress shirts) are provided to the students during “messy” lessons, however, accidents do happen.
+It is a good idea to check with your student’s schedule to see when they have art and try to dress your student appropriately.
 Students are also welcome to bring their own paint smock to school on the days they have art.
 Your student will not need any supplies for art because everything is provided in the class room.